Discovering Electoral Violence

 Physical damage to persons or property is included as electoral violence.
 Moreover, there are cases in which the threat of violence was so explicit and immediate that they merit inclusion in our map.
 For instance, a member of a crowd throwing a rock at a candidate falls under our broader definition of election violence, even if the stone did not actually hit its intended target, because the candidate managed to dodge the missile.

-As such, events should be included if the threat of damage was:
+As such, events are be included if the threat of damage was:

 EXPLICIT (an unambiguous and recorded threat from potential perpetrators e.g. perpetrators waving bludgeons at potential targets, or making credible verbal threats of physical harm)